RedCrewOS/open-qr-standard/profiles/core-profile.md

 }
 ```

-### Session Claim Endpoint
+### Offer Claim Endpoint

-An API used to claim a session under a specific QR Profile using a nominated QR ID.
+An API used to claim an offer and establish a session under a specific QR Profile using a nominated QR ID.

 #### HTTP Method